txt/ase19/docs/hw8.md

 The great philosopher of knowledge Rui Shu, has comments on the value of local vs global reasoning in
 [sections 2.1 and 2,2](../etc/img/rui.pdf).
-Read those sections and write about a page of ascii text commenting on the value (or otherwise) of your local reasoner.
+Read those sections and hand ina  file `comment2.txt` about a page of ascii text commenting on the value (or otherwise) of your local reasoner.
 Feel free with disagree with Rui.
 After all, he only did this class a year ago.